NLESC-JCER/run-cpp-on-web/web-worker/README.md

 ## Recap and what next?

-In this blog post we learned how to keep a web app from freezing while executing computationally intensive C++ code.
+In this blog post, we learned how to keep a web app from freezing while executing computationally intensive C++ code.
 We learned how to create a web worker and how to use the web worker in a simple web app.

 Now take your web app a step further by reading some of the other blogs in this series, for example [how to interact with your app using forms](../react/README.md) and [how to spice up your app up with